-We’re very aware that our communities may still be concerned about the current situation with COVID-19.
-Many people will still be vulnerable at this time - they may continue to feel isolated and lonely and others may require some support and assistance.
+We’re very aware that our communities may be concerned about the current situation with the cost of living.
+Many people will be vulnerable at this time - they may feel isolated and lonely and others may require some support and assistance.

 Volunteering - how you can help

 There are lots of ways for volunteers to help.
 Volunteering brings enormous benefits and enjoyment, not only to beneficiaries, but to communities, and to volunteers themselves.

 Volunteering is an opportunity to connect with others, make new friends and give something back to the community.
 It can improve physical and mental health, reduce feelings of loneliness and isolation, support the development of employability and life skills, and empower communities.

 No matter what your interests are or why you want to volunteer, there is an opportunity for everyone.

 If you are interested in volunteering with your local community resilience group or larder, please email firstname.lastname@example.org who can put you in contact with your local group.

 In the current situation, we need neighbours and community members to look out for each other.
 You can set up your group in whatever way works for you but we would recommend setting up a social media platform such as Facebook or WhatsApp, to enable you to communicate with volunteers.